Brendon-Hablutzel/wit-ai-rs/README.md

 ### Audio
 - `POST /dictation` - takes an audio stream of speech and returns a transcription with text
+- `POST /speech` - takes an audio stream of speech and returns transcription as well as extracted meaning

 ### Entities
 - `GET /entities` - fetches all entities associated with the current app